ericluo04/Bots-Project/README.md

 - Anti: 50% (27,203)
 - Pro: 50% (27,203)

+Note: This labeling process is extremely context dependent - carefully study your issue's rhetoric on Twitter to craft a representative list of pro and anti hashtags that can reliably reveal one's signal on your issue.
+With the Hong Kong protests, the discourse on Twitter leans heavily towards pro-Hong Kong.
+To increase the training samples on the pro-China side, I include several broad hashtags that may introduce some noise (e.g. china, riot, riots, rioter, rioters, mob, mobs, thug, thugs, china).
+However, given the nature of discussion on the Hong Kong issue, the assumption that these hashtags can expose a pro-China account seems reasonable.

 ## Training the Neural Network (Folder 2)
 1. Put the *labeled_data_balanced.csv* file in the Training>Data folder and rename it to *modeling_1.csv*.
 2. Now, train the CNN LSTM model.
 Take note of the seq_len value, which is hardcoded later in the get_polarity.py code.